thorasine/ssc-flairbot/README.md

 After signing in, the visitor can specify one or more League of Legends accounts that they own.
 To verify ownership of those accounts, a challenge is made:

-* The user must sign in to League of Legends and enter the given verification code
+* The user must sign in to League of Legends and enter the given verification code.

 * Using Riot Games' [Developer API](https://developer.riotgames.com/) the code is retrieved and checked for authenticity.